 Transfer of personal data

-UE can transfer personal data within the Global University Systems (e.g. to German universities and academies that belong to the network, in connection with semesters abroad or other study programs at partner universities within the GUS Group), insofar as the affected person expressed interest in one of the study programs on offer, has agreed to it or where transfer is permitted by law.
+UE can transfer personal data within the Global University Systems (e.g. to German universities and academies that belong to the network, in connection with semesters abroad or other study programmes at partner universities within the GUS Group), insofar as the affected person expressed interest in one of the study programmes on offer, has agreed to it or where transfer is permitted by law.

 We will sometimes, with your permission, send you advertising information, information on new courses, events at the universities etc. If you no longer wish to receive advertising materials then we will no longer send them to you.